Come Dance With Me

 Friday evening (with glass of wine) £25; Saturday only (including lunch) £40; Full conference £50.

-Godly Play is a creative and imaginative approach to Christian nurture
+A creative and imaginative approach to Christian nurture, Godly Play

-Godly Play is based on long established, tried and tested approaches
+- is based on long established, tried and tested approaches,

 It invites listeners into stories and encourages them to connect the stories with personal experience.

-- is a non-coercive way to encourage children to move into larger dimensions of belief and faith, through wondering questions and open-ended response time.
+- is a non-coercive way to encourage children to move into larger dimensions of belief and faith

-It is a way of preparing children to join in the worship and life of their congregations as they develop a deeper understanding of stories, symbols and rites.
+- a way of preparing children to join in the worship and life of their faith community.

-Although it was originally developed as a resource for children, Godly Play is now being used with a wide range of age groups in a diversity of settings.
+Developed originally as a resource for children, Godly Play is now being used with a wide range of age groups in a diversity of settings.

-Godly Play is one of several variations of the Montessori tradition of religious education and has been developed in the United States by Dr Jerome Berryman.
+Godly Play is one of several variations of the Montessori tradition of religious education and was developed in the United States by Dr Jerome Berryman.